shilangyu/sensors-coverage/README.md

 ## Coordinate-free setting

-Sensor coverage problem solved by means of the Rips complex and its relative homology in a coordinate-free scenario..
+Sensor coverage problem solved by means of the Rips complex and its relative homology in a coordinate-free scenario.
 [See here](./analysis/coordinate_free_coverage.ipynb).

 ## Network examples